Blackboard Ally for Courses

 When an alternative format for a content item is requested for the first time, Ally generates the format on demand.
 In most cases, it generates within 1-2 minutes.

 As soon as it is generated, the alternative format is downloaded.
-Ally then caches the result, so any additional requests for the same alternative format can be served and downloaded from the cache immediately.
+Ally then saves the result, so any additional requests for the same alternative format can be served and downloaded from the cache immediately.

 Which Braille code does Ally use for the Electronic Braille Format?